vitoramj/SimpleRobotWebRemote/README.md

     `$ ./WebSocketServer -d -p 65001`

-   which will launch the command receiver at all network interfaces ipa addresses at port 65001. __Note that you can change the port if necessary__ Details about the parameters are presented in the WebSocketApplication section.  __If the serial port presents errors, it means its config is probably incorrect and the robot will not respond__.
+   which will launch the command receiver at all network interface addresses at port 65001. __Note that you can change the port if necessary__ Details about the parameters are presented in the WebSocketApplication section.  __If the serial port presents errors, it means its config is probably incorrect and the robot will not respond__.

 5. Start a web server pointing to the folder containing the file controller.html.
 If you do not know how to do it, and you are running Ubuntu with python3, start the server as follows